Good for Nothing Challenge Cambodia

 The focus of the GFN Challenge is to boost and catalyse the resources of charitable organisations to tackle key issues/opportunities so local teams can continue to sustain the solution.
 The GFN Challenge facilitates a 2-way exchange of experience, knowledge and ideas between international and local participants.

 Cambodia has over 3000 NGOs (non-governmental organizations) operating across its 24 provinces.
 They operate in such varied sectors as agriculture, education, HIV/AIDS testing and prevention, human rights, trafficking, health, gender, good governance, water and sanitation - just to name a few.
 That said many of them have technological needs that for any number of reasons they aren't always able to meet.
 GFN aims to help in that way.

 Never considered going to Phnom Penh, Cambodia or for that matter leveraging your skills to do good?
 Now's your chance.
-Click the button below and join us as a volunteer in April! more
+Click the button below and join us as a volunteer in April!
+Tell me more